openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

   or volume on a Kubernetes custom resource called `UpgradeTask` and manage the cleanup of Upgrade Jobs and UpgradeTask CRs along with the resource on which they operate.
-- Phase 3: An upgrade operator that automatically triggeres the upgrade of pools and volumes when the control plane is upgraded.
+- Phase 3: An upgrade operator that automatically triggers the upgrade of pools and volumes when the control plane is upgraded.
 Ability to set which pools or volumes should be automatically upgraded or not.